 Rousing Endgame an Epic Adventure in Comic Book Fan Service

-All of which makes me moderate emotional indifference to this epic superhero adventure all the more frustrating.
-Do not misunderstand me here, this is still a good movie.
-It’s well made, overflowing in spectacle and is anchored in a slew of strong, multifaceted performances (most notably those given by Chris Evans, Chris Hemsworth, Jeremy Renner, Paul Rudd and, somewhat surprisingly, Karen Gillan).
+All of which makes my moderate emotional indifference to this epic superhero adventure all the more frustrating.
+Do not misunderstand me, this is still a good movie.
+It’s well made, overflowing in spectacle and is anchored by a slew of strong, multifaceted performances (most notably those given by Chris Evans, Chris Hemsworth, Jeremy Renner, Paul Rudd and Karen Gillan).
 The climactic act is suitably thrilling, and I will admit a lump filled my throat as all that the MCU has been, and all it potentially still could be, came roaring to life with such staggering authority.

 That’s all the plot I’m going to talk about.
 Whether the viewer is a die-hard MCU junkie or just someone who tolerates these movies and finds themselves dragged along to a screening even if they’d rather sit at home and watch Netflix, the less I say about what transpires the more fun everyone is likely to have.
-Even with that being so, as intricately plotted as this is nothing that happens can still be easily predicted beforehand.
-For me, this is where I do think the filmmakers somewhat drop the ball.
-They are all so intent on getting to the moments they think everyone wants to see they don’t appear to feel the need to shake anything up in ways that might make the eventual sacrifices of some of our heroes have an impact that lasts any longer than it takes to walk outside of the theatre.
+Even so, as intricately plotted as this is everything that happens can still be easily predicted beforehand.
+This is where I do think the filmmakers drop the ball.
+They are all so intent on getting to the moments they think viewers wants to see they don’t appear to feel the need to shake anything up in ways that might make the eventual sacrifices of some of these heroes have an impact that lasts any longer than it takes to walk outside of the theatre afterward.

 Can I tell you about the exception or who it involves?
-No. Can I tell you about the one segment of the story that did surprise me, if only ever-so-slightly?
+No. Can I tell you about the one segment of the story I didn’t anticipate, if only ever-so-slightly?
 No. Can I tell you why Gillan gives such a superlative performance which ends up making Nebula one of the richest, most pleasingly (and somewhat painfully) complex characters in all of the MCU?
-No. I can’t tell you any of that, because no matter how much I want to speak about all of this and so much more, doing so just wouldn’t be fair to an audience hoping to discover everything all on their own.
-Even if I wasn’t necessarily surprised by all that transpired I fully understand that so many others out there will be, and as exquisite as some of these individual moments and revelations might be talking about them in any way whatsoever, even in the most minute sort of detail, just feels wrong.
+No. No matter how much I want to speak about all of this and so much more, doing so wouldn’t be fair to an audience hoping to discover everything all on their own.
+Even if I wasn’t necessarily surprised by these events I fully understand that so many others will be, and as exquisite as some of these individual moments and revelations might be, talking about them in any way whatsoever just feels wrong.

 None of this means I think Avengers: Endgame is a great movie even if it might be a superlative ending to a decade of interlocked cinematic stories unlike any we have ever seen before.
 But it’s positives are obvious, and even at three hours watching it is hardly a chore.
 This is a solid adventure that fans will go nuts for.
-As for me, the last assembling of the original team of Avengers brought a smile to my face, this curtain call a satisfying final bow for a team of comic book heroes who all deserved this moment in the spotlight standing at the center of the stage.
+As for me, the last assembling of the original team of Avengers brought a smile to my face, this curtain call a satisfying final bow for a team of comic book heroes who all deserved this moment to stand in the center of the spotlight.

 – Review reprinted courtesy of the SGN in Seattle